massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_09_lab_ak.md

 #### Task 1: Open Cloud Shell and list resource groups

-1. In the portal, select the **Cloud Shell** icon to open a new shell instance.
+1. In Azure portal, select the **Cloud Shell** icon to open a new shell instance.

-1. At the **Cloud Shell** command prompt in the portal, enter the following command, and then select Enter to list all resource groups in the subscription:
+1. In the Azure portal, at the **Cloud Shell** command prompt, enter the following command, and then select Enter to list all resource groups in the subscription:

     ```
     az group list